WVBW-FM: Purchase by Barnstable Broadcasting

 In 1999, Marjorie Crump sold WCMS-AM-FM for $15.5 million to Barnstable Broadcasting.
 The deal included the corporate office building and studios at 900 Commonwealth Place in Virginia Beach.
 Barnstable began firing longtime employees, such as Eric Stevens, who had worked at the station for nearly 20 years.
 As longtime staffers were being let go, the station began using DJs from new sister station WGH-FM.

-With co-owned WGH-FM airing a mainstream country format, at 3:00 p.m. on April 10, 2003, WCMS-FM shifted to classic country music.
-The last song was "Goodbye Says It All" by Blackhawk.
+With co-owned WGH-FM airing a mainstream country format, at 3:00 p.m. on April 10, 2003, after playing "Goodbye Says It All" by Blackhawk, WCMS-FM shifted to classic country music.
 The new format lasted only seven months.
 After more than 40 years of country music, the format was dropped entirely at 11:30 p.m. on November 28, 2003, with "On the Road Again" by Willie Nelson as its final song.
 WCMS-FM then began stunting with a loop of AC/DC's "You Shook Me All Night Long."

 Rock era

 At 3 p.m. on November 30, 2003, the station flipped to Mainstream Rock as "100.5 MAX-FM."
 The first song on "MAX-FM" was "Start Me Up" by The Rolling Stones.
 The call sign changed to WXMM on December 18, 2003.

 With the format change, the country music format returned to its original frequency, 1050 AM.
 Morning drive time DJ Joe Hoppel continued his duties alongside newscaster Jim Long and co-host Jennifer Roberts.
 In 2004, Barnstable announced that the country format would end on WCMS just shy of the station's 50th anniversary.
 Joe Hoppel was inducted into the Country Music Hall of Fame in Nashville.
 The WCMS call letters moved to 1310 AM as a sports radio station, while the 1050 frequency was acquired by Davidson Broadcasting, a company specializing in Spanish language stations, and became WVXX.

 In 2005, Barnstable Broadcasting sold all its stations to Max Media.
-At 5 p.m. on April 23, 2009, the station began stunting as "Kung Pao 100.5 FM," playing "Classic Chinese Hits"; the stunt had previously been heard on KDOG in Mankato, Minnesota a few years prior.